2020 Tarlac shooting: Incident and investigation

-The incident started when Nuezca had gone to investigate the Gregorios who were setting up a boga – an improvised noisemaker cannon either made of bamboo, a PVC pipe, or linkage of opened tin cans.
-When Nuezca tried to arrest Frank Anthony "Anton" Gregorio, who appeared to be drunk, his mother, 55-year-old Sonia intervened by holding her son back, which then resulted in a heated argument that escalated until Nuezca fatally shot the two victims.
-According to Police Colonel Renante Cabico, director of the Tarlac Provincial Police Office, Nuezca was "off duty" at the time of the incident.
+The incident began when Nuezca confronted the Gregorio family for using a boga, an improvised noisemaker cannon typically made from bamboo, a PVC pipe, or through linkage of opened tin cans.
+When Nuezca attempted to arrest Frank Anthony "Anton" Gregorio, who appeared intoxicated, his mother, 55-year-old Sonia Gregorio, intervened by restraining her son.
+The confrontation escalated into a heated argument, culminating in Nuezca fatally shooting both victims.
+According to Police Colonel Renante Cabico, director of the Tarlac Provincial Police Office, Nuezca was off duty at the time of the incident.

-The circumstances of the incident was captured on camera: It shows Nuezca (in civilian clothes), accompanied by his daughter, rushing to the Gregorio family's house.
-Nuezca was holding the boga he confiscated.
-At this point, it then shows Sonia hugging her 25-year-old son Frank.
-The woman was trying to prevent her son from engaging in an argument with civilian police officer Nuezca.
-People in the background can be heard begging, crying and screaming.
+The circumstances of the incident was captured on video.
+It shows Nuezca, in civilian clothes, accompanied by his 12-year-old daughter, Elisha Aquino Nuezca, rushing to the Gregorio family's house.
+Nuezca was holding the boga he had confiscated.
+Sonia is seen embracing Frank in an attempt to prevent his arrest.
+Bystanders can be heard pleading and crying in the background.
 At one point, the police told the people not to interfere and wait for the barangay officials.
-Nuezca's daughter, 12-year old Elisha, was also at the scene and intervened by yelling "My father is a policeman!" to Sonia, then Sonia yelled back "I don't care!".
-The artists of the K-pop song of the same title by 2NE1, tweeted that they were sympathetic of the victims, after the song trended due to reactions on social media.
-Nuezca threatened to kill the woman right before shooting her in the head; he then shot Frank twice and Sonia again, when she was already lying on the ground, in front of Nuezca's daughter and the relatives of the victims.
-According to the Paniqui Municipal Police, the suspect immediately fled the crime scene and went to his parents' house in Urdaneta, Pangasinan.
-Nuezca was also assigned to the Parañaque City Crime Laboratory and had just returned to Paniqui, Tarlac.
+Elisha Aquino Nuezca, also at the scene and intervened by yelling "My father is a policeman!" to which Sonia mockingly responded "I don't care, eh-eh-eh-eh-eh!", quoting a lyric from the K-pop song "I Don't Care" by South Korean girl group 2NE1.
+Nuezca then threatened to kill Sonia by saying “Putang ina mo, gusto mo tapusin kita ngayon?” right before shooting her in the head.
+He proceeded to shoot Frank twice before firing at Sonia again as she lay on the ground, all in front of his daughter and the victims' relatives.
+According to the Paniqui Municipal Police, Nuezca fled the scene and went to his parents' house in Urdaneta, Pangasinan.
+Nuezca had been assigned to the Parañaque City Crime Laboratory and had recently returned to Paniqui, Tarlac.

-The incident was reported to the police 20 minutes later and, at 6:19 p.m., Nuezca surrendered himself to a police station in Rosales, Pangasinan where he relinquished his firearms.
-A day after the incident, Lt.
-Col. Noriel Rombaoa, chief of Paniqui Municipal Police Station, said that Nuezca had admitted his crime following his surrender to the police.
-Nuezca was charged with double murder.
-The Philippine National Police (PNP) assured that there would be no "whitewashing" in the investigation.
-The PNP said that they will resolve the incident within 30 days.
-They added that if Nuezca is found guilty, he will be disqualified from his duty and will lose his income.
+The incident was reported to the police twenty minutes later and, at 6:19 p.m., Nuezca surrendered himself to a police station in Rosales, Pangasinan where he turned over his firearms.
+The following day, Lt.
+Col. Noriel Rombaoa, chief of Paniqui Municipal Police Station, confirmed that Nuezca admitted to the crime.
+Nuezca was subsequently charged with double murder.
+The Philippine National Police (PNP) assured that there would be no "whitewashing" in the investigation and committed to resolving the case within 30 days.
+They stated that if found guilty, Nuezca would be dismissed from service and stripped of his income.

-Before the shooting, according to the victims' relatives, the family had preexisting dispute over the right of way sold by the police officer to the family of the victims.
+Relatives of the victims reported that prior to the shooting, Nuezca had an intense ongoing dispute with the family over a right of way he had sold to them.